Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

             - Once you are in the `backends` tab click `add backend pool`
                 - Give name e-g `imagepool` or `videopool`
                 - Target type: select virtual machine and then select VM by name.
 Note that you can check the name of the VM from going to the resources
+    - **Configuration**
+        - This includes creating the **routing rules** that govern when a request comes to the frontend it gets routed to the appropriate backend pool
 - Add the VMs to the backend pool